Whale of a job change for JPMorgan's Staley

-NEW YORK (Reuters) - James “Jes” Staley is leaving his job as chairman of the investment banking unit of JPMorgan Chase & Co to join a hedge fund that profited from the bank’s $6.2 billion “London Whale” loss.
+NEW YORK (Reuters) - James “Jes” Staley is leaving his job as chairman of the investment banking unit of JPMorgan Chase & Co to join a hedge fund that profited from the bank’s $6.2 billion derivatives loss at the hands of the “London Whale” trader.

 The 56-year-old Staley, who was moved aside in July from his position as chief executive for investment banking at JPMorgan, is becoming a partner at BlueMountain Capital Management, the hedge fund company said on Tuesday.